oracle/oci-service-broker/charts/oci-service-broker/docs/atp.md

 ## Service Binding Response Credentials

 Users can create binding to get the credentials to use the ATP.
-The following files/details will be made available to the user
+The following files/details will be made available to the user:

 | Parameter          | Description                                                              | Type   |
 | ------------------ | ------------------------------------------------------------------------ | ------ |